 The camp continues its rich tradition to inspire and enable young women to reach their full potential in a safe, healthy, and fun environment.
 The camp recognizes and promotes the values of integrity, leadership, grace, compassion, and character in every camper.

-Connie Scholfield has been leading the new era of Red Pine Camp since 2008.
+Connie Scholfield has been leading the new era of Red Pine Camp since 2008 as executive director.
+Learn more about Connie.